Report

 Why Make a Report?

-Everyone has an ethical obligation to report suspicions of abuse and neglect.
-Often, a child’s only hope is a report made on his/her behalf by a concerned adult.
+Everyone has an ethical obligation to report suspicions of child abuse and neglect.
+In many places, it is also a legal obligation.
+Often, a child’s only hope is a report made on their behalf by a concerned adult.

 If you suspect abuse, reporting it can protect the child and get help for the family.
-Each State identifies mandatory reporters (groups of people who are required to report suspicions of child abuse or neglect).
+Each State identifies mandatory reporters (those who are required by law to report suspicions of child abuse or neglect).
 Any concerned person can and should report suspected child abuse.

-A report is NOT an accusation; it is an expression of concern and a request for an investigation or evaluation of the child’s situation.
+A report is NOT an accusation, it is an expression of concern and a request for an investigation or evaluation of the child’s situation by a designated agency.

 If you suspect a child is in a dangerous situation, take immediate action.
 Your suspicion of child abuse or neglect is enough to make a report.
 You are not required to provide proof.
-Investigators in your community will make the determination of whether abuse or neglect has occurred.
-Almost every state has a law protecting people who make good-faith reports of child abuse from prosecution or liability.
+Local investigators will make the determination of whether abuse or neglect has occurred.
+State, Province and Territory laws in the US and Canada protect people who make good-faith reports of child abuse from liability.

 More information on making a report